Only a fool tries Perp Sweating a brainy killer. He knows all the tricks of psychology, and will turn the tables.

 Supernatural has the torture/interrogation scene with Dean and Alistair.
 Supposedly, Dean is extracting information on "who is killing the angels," but not only does Alistair have no idea, he strings Dean along and gives him a thorough mindfuck in between bouts of being eviscerated.
 The power dynamic in this scene goes back and forth like no other, between Dean relishing Alistair's pain and Alistair breaking Dean down.

-Inverted in Dexter.
-When Lt.
+Inverted in the Ice Truck killer case.
+Lt.
 LaGuerta is interrogating Neil Perry (who has confessed to being the Ice Truck Killer), he tries to psych her out by discussing the reason she received her promotion (specifically the fact that she wasn't the hero cop the press portrayed her as).
 This allows LaGuerta to realise that Perry (who is a computer technician) must have hacked into the precinct database, which is where he got his "proof" that he was the Ice Truck Killer.
 She then gets him to admit his deception, by psyching him out with a severed head.